 For most large enterprises not in the business of information technology (IT), the question of whether to build or buy a piece of operational software is largely not a reasonable one at all.
 IT departments in large corporations are mostly service providers who receive requests from internal customers, usually through a system like Service Now that provides workflow automation.
 Specialists maintain the various systems, such as databases, web, application or email servers, storage systems, etc. Developers in these enterprises are also focused on solving business problems by implementing internal or customer-facing services.

 Looking back at the last few decades, you see an interesting trend – due to the commoditization of IT infrastructure, companies started to consider moving further down into their tech stacks.
-Instead of buying a piece of software that could do 70% of what they needed it to do, they formed a team of exceptional engineers to build the 95% solution (arguably, it’s impossible to write the perfect software), which would save enough money and/or generate enough new revenue to justify the cost of building it.
+Instead of buying a piece of operational software that could do 70% of what they needed it to do, they formed a team of exceptional engineers to build the 95% solution (arguably, it’s impossible to write the perfect software), which would save enough money and/or generate enough new revenue to justify the cost of building it.

 So, then, why wouldn’t you want to build your own software instead of buying it?
 Especially secure data access software?
 Building an access control solution has it own set of issues to consider.

 A simplistic theory would say that, assuming the technically savvy builders have an edge on the competition, that lead will only continue to grow as they replace more technology with their own creations.
 However, this is not how it usually works in practice.